-Scholars will be selected on the basis of (1) their school record as shown by the material called for in the application blank; (2) an examination to be conducted on April 9, 1938, at one hundred and fifty places in the United States, consisting of the Scholastic Aptitude Test and two achievement tests; and (3) a personal interview with the Selection Committee or its representatives.
-Whenever possible, candidates will come to the College for their interviews.
-It is expected, however, that these interviews can be arranged in various parts of the United States, so as to make it unnecessary for candidates to travel any considerable distance.
+Scholars will be selected without written examination on the basis of (1) their school record as shown by the material called for in the application blank; (2) a personal interview with the Selection Committee or its representatives.
+Whenever possible, candidates will come to the College when summoned, for their interviews.
+It is expected, however, that these interviews can be arranged in various parts of the United States, so as to make it unnecessary that candidates travel any considerable distance.
 Application blanks duly filled out and accompanied by the material specified must reach the Dean of Men at Swarthmore College before March 31 of the year in which they are awarded.
 The awards will be announced about June first.